 2.4.2 HS1 Network Code

 The HS1 Network Code sets out procedures relating to the operation of HS1.
-The code regulates changes including changes to railway vehicles and to HS1 itself.
+The code regulates changes including changes to railway vehicles and to the HS1 network itself.
 The HS1 Network Code also deals with the process for establishing a working timetable, addressing operational disruption and performance improvement planning and monitoring.

 Particular attention is drawn to the requirements under Part D of the HS1 Network Code setting out the processes for establishing the Engineering Access Statement and the Timetabling Planning Rules.